-Solutions Inc., by email at INFO\TMXIS@tmx.com or by telephone at (800) 290-1473 (toll free within North America).
-Except as otherwise stated, the information contained herein is given as of August 5, 2022.
+Solutions Inc., by email at INFO TMXIS@tmx.com or by telephone at (877) 283-0323 (toll free within North America).

 Only registered Shareholders or their duly appointed proxy nominees are permitted to vote at the Meeting.
 You are a non-registered or beneficial Shareholder if your Shares are registered in the name of an intermediary, such as an investment dealer, bank, trust company, trustee, custodian, or other nominee, or a clearing agency in which the intermediary participates (a "Beneficial Holder").